-- ACT transportation guards are trained in standard security procedures, customer service and the client's specific concerns.
-These guards also train in surveillance/counter surveillance techniques, de-escalation techniques, defensive driving techniques and use of force protocols.
-Guards also receive monthly firearms training and bi-annual qualifications.
+- ACT transportation guards are trained in standard security procedures, customer service, client specific concerns, surveillance/counter surveillance techniques, de-escalation techniques, defensive driving techniques and use of force protocols.
+Armed guards also complete training and bi-annual firearms qualifications.

 What you need to know about asset protection